http://invisible-island.net/personal/

 Some of the bit-manipulation was inspired by the SMS Microcontroller, which addressed memory in bits.

-The following year, I gave a short presentation on that at one of the Computer Architecture workshop, though the fact that the interpreter was written in assembly language was a shortcoming.
+The following year, I gave a short presentation on that at one of the Computer Architecture workshops, though the fact that the interpreter was written in assembly language was a shortcoming.

 Larry Tesler happened to be at that meeting, though by then he was interested in things other than pub.